isAdamBailey/familytribute/source/docs/welcome.md

 # Welcome!

-When I walked into that old museum and saw those cheaply-bound books full of family stories that had been typed 20 years ago, then photocopied hundreds of times in order to share with aunts and uncles, I knew there had to be a better way.
+When I walked into that old museum and saw those cheaply-bound books full of family stories that had been typed 50 years ago, then photocopied hundreds of times over the years in order to share with aunts and uncles, I knew there had to be a better way to make this information more accessible.

 ## Sharing who you are honoring